Fact Sheet Article View

 AUTHORIZATION: Section 542 of Water Resources Development Act (WRDA) of 2000 (Public Law #106-541) as amended in Section 3160 of WRDA of 2007 (Public Law #110-114).

 STATUS: The New York District has completed six projects and one study under the Lake Champlain Program.
-There is currently one project in progress.
+There are currently three projects in progress.

 Lake Champlain General Management Plan